 This level of convenience has attracted many people to smart home technology.
-According to one report, the market for home automation was valued at $48.52 billion in 2020.
+According to one report, the market was valued at $48.52 billion in 2020.
 With the best smart home solutions and security in one package, more homeowners are expected to turn to automation for convenience and security in the future.

 Although more people are getting interested in these systems, there is a lot to know before you get started.
 In this post, we are going to provide home automation 101.
 With this smart home guide, you will learn everything you need to know before you start adding automation devices to your home.